Black Hole Binaries

 Since the mass-donors in HMXB systems are short-lived high-mass stars, they are accurate tracers of active star formation within a galaxy.
 Conversely, LMXBs are associated with longer lived progenitor stars, and are thus an accurate tracer of the total stellar mass in a galaxy.
 The X-ray bright SNRs are an independent tracer of star formation.

-However, the X-ray data alone is not enough to classify the majority of sources that we see.
-We must therefore rely on other wavelengths: optical to find stellar counterparts, radio to find SNRs, IR as a tracer of dust and of star-formation, UV as a tracer of mass, etc. Combining all these data provides the complete picture of X-ray sources in galaxies, and what they can tell us about the star-formation histories of those galaxies.
+However, the X-ray data alone are not enough to classify the majority of sources that we see.
+We must therefore rely on other wavelengths: optical to identify stellar counterparts, radio to identify SNRs, IR as a tracer of dust and of star-formation, UV as a tracer of mass, etc. Combining all these data provides the complete picture of X-ray sources in galaxies and what they can tell us about the star-formation histories of those galaxies.

 Intermediate-Mass Black Holes